Blosc/blogsite/posts/pytables-b2nd-slicing.rst

 Conclusions and future work
 ---------------------------

-The benchmarks above show how Blosc2 NDim's two-level partitioning, in combination with optimized, direct HDF5 chunk access can yield considerable performance increases when slicing multi-dimensional Blosc2-compressed arrays under PyTables.
+The benchmarks above show how optimized Blosc2 NDim's two-level partitioning combined with direct HDF5 chunk access can yield considerable performance increases when slicing multi-dimensional Blosc2-compressed arrays under PyTables.
 However, the usual advice holds to invest some effort into fine-tuning some of the parameters used for compression and chunking for better results.
 We hope that this article also helps readers find those parameters.

 It is worth noticing that these techniques still have some limitations: they only work with contiguous slices (that is, with step 1 on every dimension), and on datasets with the same byte ordering as the host machine.
 Also, although results are good indeed, there may still be room for implementation improvement: for instance, the case of PyTables flat slicing via HDF5 filters (no `b2nd`) still looks strangely slow in comparison with the equivalent h5py's access; these future enhancements might as well carry over to the `b2nd` case for even better results.